marcomaggi93/ai-music-annotation-qa-portfolio/8. Create Annotate Curate AI Music Mini-Project/07_final_documentation/Create_annotate_curate.md

 Duration
 Provided as a target range, refined later inside the interface

-Prompts were kept concise (≈150–250 characters), technical rather than narrative, and focused on musical attributes rather than imagery, in line with ElevenLabs’ documentation.
+Prompts were kept concise (≈150–250 characters), technical rather than narrative, and focused on musical attributes rather than imagery.

-Glass Echoes in Motion (the created track) is a short modern neo-classical minimalist instrumental underscore built around a felt-piano ostinato, soft sustained strings, and warm ambient pads.
+-Glass Echoes in Motion (the created track) is a short modern neo-classical minimalist instrumental underscore built around a felt-piano ostinato, soft sustained strings, and warm ambient pads.
 The track unfolds as a gradual textural crescendo in A minor, maintaining a contemplative and hypnotic mood, with restrained dynamics and no heavy percussion, making it suitable for cinematic underscore use and music-AI evaluation tasks.

 .Suno v5 (Custom Mode) — Prompt Design Principles